erenerisken/robotdegilim.xyz/README.md

 - Frontend build: `npm run build`

 ## Deployment Overview
-- Backend container or Fly.io app sets env secrets, runs a single worker process.
+- Backend container or Fly.io app sets env secrets and runs the Flask app via Gunicorn.
+- Default runtime: Python 3.12, Gunicorn workers=2, timeout=0 (no timeout).
+- Only `backend/storage/data/manualPrefixes.json` is bundled into the deploy image when present.
 - Outputs JSON to S3 (bucket name defined in backend config).
 - Frontend can be a static site (Netlify, S3+CloudFront, etc.) pointing to the public JSON endpoints.